sikorka/tiny-log/README.md

 - GIT Bash on Mac
 - GIT Bash on Windows
 - Travis CI's Job log
+- Jenkins with [ANSI Color plugin](https://wiki.jenkins.io/display/JENKINS/AnsiColor+Plugin) (turn ANSI Coloring on your job)

-Rather does not work with (to be checked):
+Does not work with:

 - Windows `cmd`
 - Windows PowerShell